forax/civilizer/README.md

 A prototype that transforms primitive like classes to civilized classes by rewriting the bytecode.

-This repository contains two rewriters, one (`ValueRewriter`) transforms classical Java object into value class and another (`VMRewriter`) transforms generics to support specialization (so a list of values is fully specialized).
+This repository contains two rewriters, one (`ValueRewriter`) transforms classical Java object into value class and another (`ParametricRewriter`) transforms generics to support parametric generics (so a list of values is fully specialized).

 ## ValueRewriter